Wolfgang Parak

 Wolfgang Parak (born 22 February 1970 in Dachau, Bavaria, Germany) is a German Professor at the Institute for Nanostructure and Solid State Physics of the University of Hamburg.
 He is head of the Biofunctional Nanomaterials Unit at CIC biomaGUNE, San Sebastian, Spain.
-He received his PhD in 1999 from Ludwig Maximilians Universität München, Germany.
-From 2000 to 2002, he was Postdoc at the Department of Chemistry at the University of California at Berkeley under Paul Alivisatos.
+He received his PhD in 1999 from LMU Munich, Germany.
+From 2000 to 2002, he was Postdoc at the Department of Chemistry at the University of California, Berkeley under Paul Alivisatos.

-From 2007 to 2017, he was Professor of Experimental Physics at the Philipps-University of Marburg, Germany.
+From 2007 to 2017, he was Professor of Experimental Physics at Marburg University, Germany.

 As of 2022, Parak has an h-index of 111 according to Google Scholar and of 100 according to Scopus.

 Parak is an Associate Editor of ACS Nano (2010–present), and Nanotoxicology (2009–2010).
 He is / was in the advisory board of the following journals: Angewandte Chemie (2014–present), Theragnostics (2014–present), Nanomaterials (2014–present), ChemNanoMat (2014–present), Colloids and Interface Science Communications (2014–present), Particle & Particle Systems Characterization (2013–present), Nanotoxicology (2010–present), Journal of Colloid and Interface Science (2009–present), The All Results Journal (2008–present), Journal of Nanobiotechnology (2011–present), Recent Patents on Nanotechnology (2007–2010), and Journal of Nanobiosensors in Disease Diagnosis (2011–2013).